V-Sense/LFToolbox_Recolouring_HPR/README.md

 - at the beginning of the file "recolour_centre_neighbour.m", add/replace the paths to your datasets, assuming that the root folder is ".../data/"
 - launch the code by calling "recolour_centre_neighbour.m" ; no arguments are necessary.

+Please note that the recolouring code uses OpenMP, please make sure you have the proper dependancies installed and that your compiler supports it.

 ## References

 [1] P. Matysiak, M. Grogan, M. Le Pendu, M. Alain and A. Smolic, ["A Pipeline for Lenslet Light Field Quality Enhancement"](https://v-sense.scss.tcd.ie/research/light-fields/a-pipeline-for-lenslet-light-field-quality-enhancement/), International Conference on Image Processing (ICIP) 2018.